-- Best Locations: Target fishing spots like Point Halswell and the Shipping Channel for catching snapper, tarakihi, and kingfish.
+- Prime Locations: Target renowned fishing spots like Point Halswell and the Shipping Channel for a variety of species including snapper, tarakihi, and kingfish.

-- Seasonal Timing: Fish for snapper from October to May, with peak activity occurring during high tide after dark.
+- Seasonal Timing: Snapper fishing peaks from October to May, often with better results during high tide after dark.

-- Regulations Compliance: Adhere to fishing regulations, including size limits and daily bag limits, to support sustainable fishing practices.
+- Regulations Compliance: Follow local fishing rules, including size and bag limits, to support sustainable fishing practices in Wellington Harbour.

 Best Fishing Locations in Wellington Harbour